-In the interest of supporting and deepening that response, I think that educators and students need to bring these efforts into the classroom with as much urgency as possible.
+In the interest of supporting and deepening that response, educators and students need to bring these efforts into the classroom with as much urgency as possible.

-To that end, on this Topic page I try to deliver everything you need as educators or students to begin developing your own critical educational initiatives and join the effort.
+To that end, on this Topic page I provide everything you need as educators or students to begin developing your own critical educational initiatives and join the effort.

-As a sociologist conducting field research in this arena for over 20 years, I bring terabytes of data and scores of hours of audio and visual documentation to the table, as well a few insights into integrated methods for research, publication and teaching about the struggle to govern in the service of environmental and climate resiliency.
+As a sociologist conducting field research in this arena for over 20 years, I bring terabytes of data and scores of hours of audio and visual documentation to the table, as well a few insights into integrated methods for research, publication and teaching about the soci0-cultural struggle over emergent global climate governance.

 The first and biggest problem for teaching global climate governance is complexity, so it is important to begin by narrowing the topic down.

-For our purposes, the generic term global climate governance will be used to indicate the collective response of human societies to produce self-governance of the unfolding climate crisis.
+For our purposes, the generic term global climate governance will be used to indicate the collective response of human societies to produce democratic self-governance of the unfolding climate crisis.

-This collective response can be understood as an emergent compromise formation of opposing social forces that can be broadly described as emerging from three reciprocally determining but relatively independent spheres of everyday modern life:
+This collective response must be understood as an emergent compromise formation of opposing social forces that can be broadly described as emerging from three reciprocally determining but relatively independent spheres of everyday modern life:

 the economic sphere: working people, labor and ownership associations, and corporations in every sector of production — the sphere in which wealth and poverty are produced and maintained

 the public sphere: an almost infinite collection of individual and collective social forces represented by voluntary organizations of every sort, including activists, Non-Governmental Organizations (NGOs), public interest and citizens groups self-organized at every scale in every sector of everyday life — the sphere in which public opinion is forged

 the political sphere: the organized, multilateral international processes for negotiation and cooperation among transnational entities and actors — the sphere is which collective power is codified and expressed as governance

-For my purposes here, emergent global political sphere of climate governance specifically refers to the institutional spaces created and managed by:
+For my purposes here, the term emergent global political sphere of climate governance specifically refers to the institutional spaces created and managed by: